By Erin Gloeckner

 - Useless or Harmful Tech Vendor Contracts: Any contract is a danger if you don’t fully understand it, or if you agree to terms and conditions beyond your means.
 With tech contracts, be especially wary of impractical escape clauses and conditions requiring you to sacrifice rights to intellectual property.
 Another common concern is a tech vendor who assumes little liability or responsibility for client damages.
 Oftentimes, tech contracts provide a great protective limit for the vendor but not the client.
 Read every contract thoroughly and don’t sign on any dotted lines until you’re confident your organization is as protected as the vendor.

-Erin Gloeckner is Director of Consulting Services at the Nonprofit Risk Management Center.
-She welcomes your comments and inquiries at Erin@nonprofitrisk.org or 703.777.3504.
+Erin Gloeckner is the former Director of Consulting Services at the Nonprofit Risk Management Center.
+NRMC welcomes your comments and inquires at info@https://nonprofitrisk.org/ or 703.777.3504.